 Australian of the Year Awards

-The Australian of the Year Awards recognise the achievements of people who have made a major contribution to Australian society.
+The Australian of the Year Awards recognise the outstanding achievements of people who have made a major contribution to their community and Australia.

-The Queensland recipients for the Australian of the Year Awards 2014 are:
+The 2015 Queensland Australian of the Year recipients are:

 Queensland Australian of the Year